bsachart/financial-contribution-calculator/README.md

 **Calculator approach:** Specify what percentage of overtime to include (0-100%).
 Default: include 100% of regular, expected overtime.

-That makes sense for clarity.
-Here's the revised section:

 ### 6. Pre-Relationship Property Ownership

 **What it captures:** One partner owns the residence where both live; the non-owner shouldn't subsidize the owner's equity building or opportunity cost of capital.